Dangerous Dog Breeds

 Injured by a Dangerous Dog Breed?
 Call us

 Here is the bottom line: all dogs warrant caution.
-While pit bulls and German shepherds may have a bad reputation as aggressive dogs, it is because when there is an attack, breeds like them can cause significant injury.
-On the other hand, plenty of small dogs, such as Chihuahuas, Jack Russell terriers, and Chow Chows, are more likely to bite, though unable to cause fatal harm.
+While “Pit Bulls” and German shepherds may have a bad reputation as aggressive dogs, it is because when there is an attack, breeds like them can cause significant injury.
+On the other hand, plenty of small dogs, such as Chihuahuas and Jack Russell Terriers, are more likely to bite, though highly unlikely to cause fatal harm.